Same parsing tech Fortune 500 ATS systems use

 Why ATS compatibility matters for nurses

-Credential placement affects whether it is parsed
+Credential placement determines whether it parses

 Specialty abbreviations must match the job posting